“Your thesis was good, indeed some parts were quite original and brilliant actually.. But other parts.. They actually have me a little concerned..”

 The Rahmite Heretics are a cancer within the Church of the Paragon that has been festering and eating it away from the inside for centuries.

-Opposed to the gods in every way, the Rahmites draw their power from the ascended demi-god Domas Rahm, first of the Deathless and exist entirely as a sub set within the Churches structure.
-In return for their devotion, which provides him energy, energy that his followers believe he will use to break his bonds and return to the world, Domas grants the cultists the same powers as any other priest of the Church of the Paragon, and no reliable method has been found to expose this secret allegiance.
+Opposed to the gods in every way, the Rahmites draw their power from the ascended demi-god Rahm, first of the Deathless and exist entirely as a sub set within the Churches structure.
+In return for their devotion, which provides him energy, energy that his followers believe he will use to break his bonds and return to the world, Rahm grants the cultists the same powers as any other priest of the Church of the Paragon, and no reliable method has been found to expose this secret allegiance.

-As such, the Church of the Paragon has a small but fanatical core of Witch Hunters and Inquisitors who are legally sanctioned to infiltrate, expose and otherwise root out the Heretics – for allegiance to Domas Rahm is akin to high treason and punishable by burning at the stake.
+As such, the Church of the Paragon has a small but fanatical core of Witch Hunters and Inquisitors who are legally sanctioned to infiltrate, expose and otherwise root out the Heretics – for allegiance to Rahm is akin to high treason and punishable by burning at the stake.

-Due to their persecution and inherent defiance of all social norms, the Rahmite Heretics are highly secretive – grooming potential members from within the junior priesthood and using techniques such as blackmail, violence and assassination to protect and further their goal – to provide Domas with enough spiritual energies to break his bonds and return to the world, whereupon the highest and most powerful members of the sect believe they will be rewarded with eternal, corporeal life and become Deathless themselves.
+Due to their persecution and inherent defiance of all social norms, the Rahmite Heretics are highly secretive – grooming potential members from within the junior priesthood and using techniques such as blackmail, violence and assassination to protect and further their goal – to provide Rahm with enough spiritual energies to break his bonds and return to the world, whereupon the highest and most powerful members of the sect believe they will be rewarded with eternal, corporeal life and become Deathless themselves.

 In addition to the standard Clerical powers of a priest of the Church of the Paragon, all senior Rahmites are able to transform themselves at will into ‘battle form’ – their skin transforming instantly into a suit of almost impenetrable armor and dramatically increasing their physical strength while showing a remarkable ability to withstand and block out pain and damage and fight with an inhuman (or perhaps, all too human) fury.

 Despite their best efforts, the church of the Paragon has been fighting a losing battle – as for every heretic they uncover, they recruit at least 2 more – and the scale of their infiltration and the secret battles waged are unknown to the average person, lest they lose faith and trust in the church itself.
-Which of course, would suit Domas Rahm and his followers just fine..
+Which of course, would suit Rahm and his followers just fine..